Policy last updated

 Identification of students for MYLNS support

-If MYLNS students are transferring into a school, the new school will need to identify them manually (CASES21 MYLNS pre-identification will not transfer with them).
+If MYLNS students are transferring into a school, the new school must identify them manually (CASES21 MYLNS pre-identification will not transfer with them).

 Schools can choose to select additional Year 10 students who may benefit from MYLNS initiative support, following an evidence-based, collaborative process involving school leaders and relevant staff.